 The Charge of the Goddess is used as a guide for ritual and for life.

-Members are recognized for their level of learning: The People follow a 3 degree initiation system in a lineage from Gerald Gardner, whose initiations were said to have been from a New Forest Coven that dated from the 12th century.
+Members are recognized for their level of learning and responsibility: The People of the Woods follow a 3 degree initiation system in a lineage from Gerald Gardner, whose initiations were said to have been from a New Forest Coven that dated from the 12th century.
 Our religion has been transmitted through oral tradition that is thousands of years old.
 Our tradition was brought to America by The Temple of The Pagan Way of Chicago in the 1970s.
 Click here for some additional information on the history and lineage of the Gardnerian Wicca and the Temple of the Pagan Way.
 The People of the Woods continues this tradition.
 We also work to rediscover the lore and practice that were lost in the persecutions of the middle ages.

-We know from experience that initiation makes a significant difference in the life of the initiate.
-New members generally spend a period of time as a dedicant, learning our tradition before deciding whether or not to take the initiation.
+We know from experience that Initiation makes a significant difference in the life of the initiate.
+New members generally spend a period of time as a Dedicant, learning our tradition before deciding whether or not to take the initiation.

 The People of the Woods recognizes that one of the most important requirements of our religion for the past several centuries has been to keep an oath of secrecy regarding what happens within the ritual circle.
 Neither the names of members, nor what is said or done during any ritual may ever be disclosed to others outside the coven, not even to other members of the Craft nor to other members of our families.
 It's an old and still important part of the Craft.